 Top Tips for Traveling with a Cat: Your Complete Pet Travel Guide

-Traveling with a cat has the bad reputation of being a daunting and uncomfortable experience for both cat parents and cats, but it doesn't have to be that way.
+Taking a journey with a cat is always seen as a daunting and uncomfortable experience for both cats and their cat parents, but it doesn't have to be that way!

-Whether you're bringing your cat to the doctor or taking your cat home with you by plane for Christmas, I’ll share withyou my tips and tricks to try to make your upcoming trip as peaceful and stress-free as possible for both you and your cat.
+Whether it's a short trip to the vet, or an international flight taking you both home for Christmas, we’re going to share our most useful tips and tricks to make your upcoming trip as peaceful and stress-free as possible for both you and your feline friend.
+There are two main reasons for this:

-First, because otherwise, it is exhausting and you will never want to do it again, but mostly because I know that the flexibility that you will gain by being able to take your cat with you is unmatched.
-No more travel guilt, on your next trip, your cat is coming with you!
+2. The flexibility you gain being able to take your cat with you is unmatched.
+No more travel guilt on your next trip, because this time your cat is coming with you!

 Is it Cruel to Travel with a Cat?

-I have yet to meet a cat that doesn’t like leaving the house (when the opportunity is right).
-However, cats that have had a full life indoors and never left the apartment will prefer to stay inside.
+I have yet to meet a cat that doesn’t like leaving the house, when the opportunity is right.
+However, cats that have had a full life indoors and never left the apartment, will generally prefer to stay inside.

-I’m close to 40 and when I have to do new things, I, too get scared and over-cautious.
-It does not mean that I can’t learn how to wakeboard or kitesurf, but I’ve never done it and it does look scary!
+This isn’t surprising though.
+I mean, I’m close to 40 and when I have to do new things, I also get nervous and over-cautious.
+It doesn’t mean that I can’t learn how to wakeboard or kitesurf, but if I’ve never done it before, it might look dangerous or scary to me at first!

-Cats are athletes, little hunting machines engineered to be fast, agile, and great climbers.
-They are designed to make their territory patrol, hide, pounce, and kill.
-Indoors, we have offered opportunities to mimic that behavior with their scratching posts, toy mice, and cat trees, but they still would get much more stimuli outdoors, and when they face it for the first time, it can be overwhelming.
+Cats are athletes.
+Little hunting machines, engineered to be fast, agile, and great at climbing.
+They are designed to make their territory, patrol it, hide, pounce, and kill.
+Inside, we give them opportunities to mimic this behavior with their scratching posts, toy mice, and cat trees, but they would get many more natural stimuli outdoors.
+So, when they face them for the first time, it can be overwhelming.

 How to Safely Travel with a Cat